 Dealing with acne can be frustrating and embarrassing no matter what time of the year it is.
-However, coping with acne in 90+ temperatures and high humidity?
+However, coping with summer acne in 90+ temperatures and high humidity?
 It’s enough to make you want to spend the next few months with a paper bag over your head.
 Here are five skin-smart tips to help you, and your acne, weather the next few months.

 Sunscreen Now, Good Skin Later